How to Get Rid of Split Ends—No Haircut Required

 - Follow with a double shampoo to reduce buildup and prevent limp strands.

 DIY Mask #4: Honey and Olive Oil Treatment

-The moisturising combo of honey and olive oil nourishes damaged hair.
-As an added bonus, it’s “great for treating a dry scalp and boosting shine,” says Brown.
+The moisturising combo of honey and olive oil nourishes damaged hair, and as an added bonus, it’s great for treating a dry scalp and boosting shine, says Brown.
+Her recipe is simple:

-Mix three tablespoons of olive oil with two tablespoons of raw honey.
-Apply the mixture to shampooed hair and leave it in for 20 to 30 minutes.
-Rinse it out and then wash your hair with a moisturising shampoo to remove any residue.
+- Leave it on for 20 to 30 minutes, rinse, and then wash your hair with a moisturising shampoo to remove any residue.